r-crosswords/aotw/exolve-README.md

 squares.
 If the setter has not provided all solutions, then only the "Clear this/all" control buttons are shown, the "Check/Reveal" buttons do not get shown.

+The "Clear this" button at first only clears letters that do not cross other fully filled lights, if there are any.
+If there are none (i.e., if all remaining letters in the current light also cross other fully filled lights), only then will these remaining letters get cleared.

 Exolve supports diagramless puzzles, where the blocked squares are not identified and the solver has to figure out their locations.
 In fact, exolve